led by a real archeologist who loves to bike

 Tour Leader / Bike Guide: the Tour Leader handles all the tour logistics and rides with the group.

-Meals: Breakfasts are included at each hotel.
-Dinners are generally at trusted establishments within walking distance of the hotel.
-Dinner consists of 2-3 appetizers and salad chosen by us and shared by the group.
+•Meals consist of 2-3 appetizers and salad chosen by us and shared by the group.
 You are offered an entrée choice, usually a meat, fish or vegetarian dish.
-Dessert, house wine, water or beverage for those who don’t drink wine.
+Dessert, house wine or beer, water or beverage.

 Archaeology Guide: Private tour with professional licensed guide at Acropolis & Acropolis Museum, Epidavros Theatre and Mycenae

-Entrance fees: Acropolis, Acropolis Museum, Temple of Poseidon, Elefsina, Epidavros Theatre, Mycenae, Nemea
+Entrance fees: Acropolis, Acropolis Museum, Temple of Poseidon, Elefsina, Epidavros Theatre, Mycenae, Ancient Nemea, Ancient Corinth

 Maps of the region